 When I contacted Michael Phillips to request this interview, I had to include a story, because when I was a teenager, I met him and his family at a summer camp.
 Michael happened to overhear me saying “I dinna ken” (Scottish dialect for “I don’t know”) to a friend, and the next thing I knew, he had shipped me a box of MacDonald novels, as well as his own Mercy and Eagleflight and Secret of the Rose series!

 Elisabeth: Michael, that kind of generosity and investment in a random teenager still makes me smile.

 Michael: As I began to read, I gasped in disbelief!
 The incident with you and your friend is keen in my memory.
 I laughed out loud to be reminded of it.
 How great it is to hear from you!

-Though I can’t access my books often, since they’re sitting on a shelf in the US, and I’m in Jerusalem, I carry MacDonald’s wisdom and character lessons in my heart, and they tend to come out when I’m writing an article or counseling a friend.
+Having read many of MacDonald’s books since then, I find that I still carry his wisdom and character lessons in my heart, and they tend to come out when I’m writing an article or counseling a friend.
 So thank you!

 When and how did you discover George MacDonald’s work?
 What was the impression it made on you?